Velocidex/velociraptor-docs/content/vql/artifacts/_index.md

 The Artifact contains a number of important parameters:

-1. Name: The artifact contains a name.
+1. **Name**: The artifact contains a name.
 By convention the name is segmented by dots in a hierarchy.
 The Name appears in the GUI and can be searched on.
-2. Description: Artifacts contain a human readable description.
+2. **Description**: Artifacts contain a human readable description.
 The description field is also searchable in the GUI and so should contain relevant keywords that make the artifact more discoverable.
-3. Type: The type of the Artifact.
+3. **Type**: The type of the Artifact.
 Since Velociraptor uses VQL in many different contexts, the type of the artifact hints to the GUI where the artifact is meant to run.
 For example, a CLIENT artifact is meant to be run on the endpoint, while a SERVER artifact is meant to be run on the server.
 The artifact type is only relevant for the GUI.
-4. Parameters: An artifact may declare parameters, in which case they may be set by the GUI user to customize the artifact collection.
+4. **Parameters**: An artifact may declare parameters, in which case they may be set by the GUI user to customize the artifact collection.
-5. Sources: The artifact may define a number of VQL sources to generate result tables.
+5. **Sources**: The artifact may define a number of VQL sources to generate result tables.
 Each source generates a single table.
 If more than one source is given, they must all have unique names.
-6. Precondition: A source may define a precondition query.
+6. **Precondition**: A source may define a precondition query.
 This query will be run prior to collecting the source.
 If it returns no rows then the collection will be skipped.
 Preconditions make it safe to collect artifacts from all hosts (e.g. in a hunt), and ensure that only artifacts that make sense to collect are actually run.
-7. Query: The query that will be used to collect that source.
+7. **Query**: The query that will be used to collect that source.
 Note that since each source **must** produce a single table, the query should have exactly one `SELECT` clause and it must be at the end of the query potentially following any `LET` queries.